-Graph 9.
-Scatterplot US states 2019 (Tableau)
+12 Scatterplot US states 2019 (Tableau)

-(9a) use again dataset lastName brecan wb 2019.csv
+(12a) Use again dataset lastName_brecan_wb_2019.csv

 After you connect to the text file, start a new sheet (bottom menu).
 Plot the two variables Black rate and White rate for 2019:

 Drag Black to the rows fields Drag White to the columns field Drag States to Label in the Marks field (or drag to plot area).